The Loneliness Epidemic at Work: A Systemic Challenge

 Employee Well-being

-Loneliness places sustained strain on mental and emotional capacities.
-This can lead to emotional exhaustion, psychological distress, feelings of alienation, and heightened cortisol levels.
-It also diminishes positive emotions, life satisfaction, and a sense of meaning in one's life.
+Loneliness places sustained strain on mental and emotional capacities, leading to emotional exhaustion, psychological distress, feelings of alienation, and heightened cortisol levels.
+It also reduces positive emotions, life satisfaction, and a sense of meaning.

 Engagement and Effectiveness

-Lonely employees often exhibit reduced work engagement.
-They are more likely to withdraw, invest less energy, and contribute less to organizational outcomes.
-Furthermore, loneliness is linked to impaired cognitive functioning, including diminished focus and concentration, which negatively impacts overall productivity.
+Lonely employees often exhibit reduced work engagement, are more likely to withdraw, invest less energy, and contribute less to organizational outcomes.
+Loneliness is also linked to impaired cognitive functioning, including diminished focus and concentration, which negatively impacts productivity.

 Behavioral and Organizational Outcomes